jimsiak/concurrent-maps-cpp/ds/README.md

 # Concurrent Map Implementations in C++

+:grinning: :grinning: :grinning: :grinning: :grinning:

-This directory contains all the implementations of sequential and concurrent data structures that implement the dictionary (a.k.a. map) ADT.
+This repo contains all the implementations of sequential and concurrent data structures that implement the dictionary (a.k.a. map) ADT.

 ## An example usage of a Map data structure (single-thread)